Respect is important: Yomi Fabiyi on Iyabo Ojo and Nkechi Blessing's suspension

-- Iyabo Ojo and Nkechi Blessing wee rec gently banned from working with any filmmaker under the TAMPAN umbrella
+- Iyabo Ojo and Nkechi Blessing were recently banned from working with any filmmaker under the TAMPAN umbrella

 - Yomi Fabiyi who has been vocal since the Baba Ijesha molestation case has reacted to the news on social media

-- The actor noted that the culture of respect is important to some industries or institution and anyone who finds an excuse to rubbish it is a curse
+- The actor noted that the culture of respect is important to some industries or institutions and anyone who finds an excuse to rubbish it is a curse

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!